Best Practices for Managing Remote Employees

 Building a culture that fosters open, positive friendships among coworkers can help dismantle some of these concerns that plague many remote employees.

-Strategies and Tools for Managing Remote Workers
+Strategies and Tools for Managing Remote Employees

 Now that we have the core elements in place, let’s get down to the nitty-gritty.
 What are the best practices for remote workers?
-What tools, technology, and strategies will set your organization on the path to successfully managing a remote team?
+What tools, technology, and strategies will set your organization on the path to successfully managing remote employees?
 We asked a few of our own Bambooligans who work from home to share what helps them stay close to the rest of the organization—here are some of the insights they shared.

 Use video and phone calls